vinayraman10/Vinay-Raman-portfolio/README.md

-Personal Portfolio
+🌐 Personal Portfolio Website

-A fast, responsive personal portfolio built with vanilla JavaScript, showcasing modern web development techniques including smooth scrolling animations, parallax effects, and serverless email integration.
-The site demonstrates clean code architecture, performance optimization, and attention to user experience design.
+A modern, responsive, and performance-optimized portfolio website built using HTML5, CSS3, and Vanilla JavaScript (ES6+), designed to showcase web development skills with smooth scrolling animations, parallax effects, and a fully functional contact form — all without a backend!

 🔗 Live Demo